chuck21619/TypePublic/README.md

 /Library/Group Containers/group.com.apple.notes/

 ## Collecting Commented ToDo's
-if you begin a comment with todo, then those comments can be collected in a sideboard creating a checklist, or maybe even used in another app like Reminders.
+if you begin a comment with "todo", then those comments can be collected in a sideboard creating a checklist, or maybe even used in another app like Reminders.

 ## A way to "check done" documents, Turn to "Document Tasks"
 working on a multi-document project non-linearly could use a visual cue to indicate, "this doc is done, and others still need work."
 Could be a feature of "Focused" folders.
-References
-Collaboration
-Publishing
-Navigation
-API

 ## Pinning lines/Rubber banding
 Set a temporary pin on a line, then you can scroll around the doc, or go to other documents entirely, and when you hit a shortcut you automatically go right back to that line, the pin disappears after returning.
 It's the equivilent of putting your finger on a page and flipping through a book.

 ### Auto Pinning
 If you use the mouse wheel/scroll manually up or down the document, there is an option to pin the row of the line the cursor resides to either the top or bottom of the viewport (depending on which way you scroll).
 If you scroll up the line sticks to the bottom, if you scroll down the line sticks to the top. (this suggests the relative location of the line where you left the cursor, its either above or below where you are now)
-•	mouse clicking the pinned line or typing will snap you back to the line
+- mouse clicking the pinned line or typing will snap you back to the line
-•	are you able to write in the pinned location while viewing the new one? would anyone want to do that?
+- are you able to write in the pinned location while viewing the new one? would anyone want to do that?
-•	If you move the cursor outside the line, or if some time has passed, the sticky/pinned line dissapears
+- If you move the cursor outside the line, or if some time has passed, the sticky/pinned line dissapears
-•	This also doesnt work when you’re focusing or in typewriter mode
+- This also doesnt work when you’re focusing or in typewriter mode

-### Placeholder pins
-putting a pin in a part of the document or line that you want to return to, maybe there’s a sentence that isn’t working, *also isolating JUST the things you have pinned, focusing on them*

-# Plugin API for the Assistant and Sideboards
+# Plugin API for Actions and Sideboards
 Programs like [sketch](#), Sublime Text, and Framer thrive on a community of designers and developers who build functionality into the application.
 This was only possible because the devs opened up the API and made it easy to create plugins and allow the creators to profit from their contributions (if they desire).
 It democratizes the feature-set for the application and only strengthens the user-base.

 # Git Integration